bnrmd/bank/README.md

 ### Domain
 The domain package is to represent all the POJO [(Plain Old Java Object)](https://en.wikipedia.org/wiki/Plain_old_Java_object) entity of a bank business.
-For example, Account.java is a representation of raw data for an account.
-This means that the Account.java will have properties such as ID, Account Balance, etc.
+For example, `Account.java` is a representation of raw data for an account.
+This means that the `Account.java` will have properties such as ID, Account Balance, etc.
 These POJO should contain no or very little behaviours (setter and getters).

 ### Services
-The service package is to represent actions, operations, behaviours on your POJO.
+The services package is to represent actions, operations, behaviours on your POJO.
 Usually the service package will use the datastore package to save, update, read, delete the POJOs.

 ### Datastore
 This package is to simulate the persistence of the domain objects.
 Usually you will have one repository type per domain object.